galaxyproject/training-material/topics/transcriptomics/tutorials/mirna-target-finder/tutorial.md

 Water stress is the main limiting factor faced by agricultural productivity and crop geographical distribution, and its consequences are increasing due to climate change ({% cite Fbregas2018 %}).
 The physiological effects of water stress on plant organisms (such as damage to antioxidant systems, decreased chlorophyll contents, negatively affect photosynthetic activity) leads to significant losses in crop yields.
 Understanding the mechanisms involved in the response to drought stress is a prerequisite for reducing their associated adverse effects.

-As sessile organisms, the survival of plant organisms under adverse environmental conditions depends to a large extent on their ability to perceibe stress stimuly and respond appropriately to counter the potential damaging effects.
-Coordination of phytohormones and reactive oxygen species are considered a key element for enhacing stress resistance, allowing fine-tune of gene expression in response to environmental changes.
-These molecules constitute complex signaling networks, endowing with the hability to respond to a variable natural environment.
+As sessile organisms, the survival of plant organisms under adverse environmental conditions depends, to a large extent, on their ability to perceive stress stimuli and respond appropriately to counteract the potentially damaging effects.
+Coordination of phytohormones and reactive oxygen species are considered a key element for enhancing stress resistance, allowing fine-tuning of gene expression in response to environmental changes.
+These molecules constitute complex signalling networks, endowing with the ability to respond to a variable natural environment.

 Brassinosteroids (BRs) are a group of plant steroid hormones essential for plant growth and development, as well as for controlling abiotic and biotic stress.
 Structurally, BRs are polyhydroxylated sterol derivatives with close similarity to animal hormones.
 This group of phytohormones is comprised of around 60 different compounds, of which brassinolide (BL), 24-epibrassinolide (EBR), and 28-homobrassinolide (HBR) are considered the most bioactive.

 ![Esteroid hormones](../../images/brassinosteroids.png "Structure of various plant and animal steroid hormones.")

 Several recent studies suggest that the BR-mediated gene regulatory networks have the potential to reshape the future of agriculture, not only by alleviating the antagonistic effect of drought stress but also by enhancing plant growth and yield.
 For instance, in tomato (_Solanum lycopersicum_), EBR treatment enhances drought tolerance, improving photosynthetic capacity, leaf water status, and antioxidant defense ({% cite Wang2018 %}).
 In pepper (_Capsicum annuum_), BL treatment increased the efficiency of light utilization under drought ({% cite Hu2013 %}).
 Gram (_Cicer arietinum_) plants exposed to drought stress and treated with BL showed significant increases in weight ({% cite Anwar2018 %}).
 However, the mechanisms of BRs action in enhancing plant tolerance to abiotic stresses still remain largely unknown.
-In this tutorial, we aim to explore the interplay between brassinosteroids and the miRNA-gene silencing pathway, considered one of the most versatile regulatory mechanisms in response to stressful situations in plants.

 MicroRNAs (miRNAs), mainly 20–22 nucleotide small RNAs (sRNAs), are characterized for regulating gene expression at the post-transcriptional level. miRNAs are distinguished from other sRNAs by being generated from precursor harboring an imperfect stem‐loop structure.
 Unlike in animals, the pre-processing of plant miRNA occurs in the nucleus.
 The pre-miRNAs are then exported to the cytoplasm after methylation and incorporated into the Argonaute 1 protein to form RISC (RNA-induced silencing complex).
-The miRNA itself does not has the ability to cleave mRNAs or interfere with translation, but it plays roles in scanning the appropriate target.
+The miRNA itself does not have the ability to cleave mRNAs or interfere with translation, but it plays a role in scanning the appropriate target.

 ![miRNA biosynthesis](../../images/plant_mirna_synthesis.png "Plant miRNA biosynthesis, homeostesis and mechanisms of action.")